You have an understanding of basic functions on your camera but now want to go to the next step?

 to see photos taken on Next Step Course Sydney

-These hands-on 6 hour photography workshops at quirky and varied inner-city Sydney locations will inspire you to explore and discover new photographic skills: * aperture and creative use of depth of field * shutter speed (including how to capture movement) * various lighting situations and adjusting the correct white balance and ISO accordingly * understanding histograms for checking correct exposures * emphasis on composition for creating striking and balanced images * tips on better portrait, landscape, sports and travel photography (i.e compelling impromptu/in-situ street portraits) * when to shoot Raw vs Jpeg.
+This hands-on 6 hour photography workshop at quirky and varied inner-city Sydney locations will inspire you to explore and discover new photographic skills: * aperture and creative use of depth of field * shutter speed (including how to capture movement) * various lighting situations and adjusting the correct white balance and ISO accordingly * understanding histograms for checking correct exposures * emphasis on composition for creating striking and balanced images * tips on better portrait, landscape, sports and travel photography (i.e compelling impromptu/in-situ street portraits) * when to shoot Raw vs Jpeg.

 Common troubleshooting points will also be covered (blurry shots, incorrect exposure and ISO resolution, poor composition, not enough light).